 Location: Anywhere

-Use: Various personal offices and recreation spaces, globally PHOTO: ARCHIPOD
+Usage: Various personal offices and recreation spaces globally.

-Built in a workshop in North Yorkshire, a town about four hours north of London, Archipods are fitted with air-conditioning units, lighting, multiple electrical outlets, one small porthole, and timber floors.
+Built in a workshop in North Yorkshire, about four hours north of London, Archipods have air-conditioning units, lighting, multiple electrical outlets, one small porthole, and timber floors.
 Heating comes from an electric panel radiator, and the pods are insulated with fiberglass made from recycled glass.
-The pods are customizable, but come in two standard unit sizes: the smaller pod is about 9.5 feet in diameter, while the larger pod is 12.5 feet.
+The pods are customizable but come in two standard unit sizes: the smaller pod is about 9.5 feet in diameter, while the giant pod is 12.5 feet. –Eric Markowitz

-This is no industrial office: it’s actually the home of a company that does event planning for charities.
-It was growing fast, and purchased an old warehouse space in Los Angeles to transform into a new office.
-Under a strict budget of $40 per square foot, Clive Wilkinson Architects took the job–and approached it without convention.
+This is no industrial office: it’s the home of a charity event planning company.
+The company grew fast and purchased an old warehouse space in Los Angeles to transform it into a new office.
+Clive Wilkinson Architects took the job under a strict budget of $40 per square foot and approached it without convention.
 It created indoor pathways leading to distinct “work neighborhoods” constructed of prefabricated shipping containers.

 Pallotta Teamworks